Installing Red Front Sight on a Smith and Wesson Model 15 Revolver | Smith & Wesson Revolver Project

 What tools are needed to install a red front sight insert on a Smith & Wesson Model 15?

-What material is used to create the red front sight insert?
+What type of resin is used for the front sight insert?

-How long does the casting resin need to cure before finishing?
+How long does the resin need to cure?

 Related News